-During the depression era, Frank Hawkins, founder of the Third National Bank, invested in the old Collier Building.
-The new building was named Olympia after Hawkins investments in Olympia Beach, Florida.
+During the Great Depression Era, Frank Hawkins, founder of the Third National Bank, invested in the old Collier Building.
+The new building was named Olympia after Hawkins' investments in Olympia Beach, Florida.
 The architectural firm of Ivey and Crook, two graduates of Georgia Tech, designed the two-story Art Deco structure in the modern style.
 The building reflects a transition from the revival style to the international style with a facade of minimal detailing.
 The Olympia building was completed in 1936.

-The Woodruff Foundation gifted the Olympia Building to the State for the Centennial Olympic in 1996.
-Recently, it began a major restoration to preserve the historic 1936 facade in 2015.
+The Woodruff Foundation gifted the Olympia Building to the state for the Centennial Olympics in 1996.
+Recently, it began a major restoration process to preserve the historic 1936 facade in 2015.
 The Olympia Building will reopen as a vintage Walgreens in 2016.